dlulu/key-event/README.md

 ## About

 Key combination is a javascript plugin to handle js combination keys event.
-Also, it support jQuery and can be used as a plugin of jQuery.
+Also, it supports jQuery and can be used as a plugin of jQuery.

 ## How to use
 1. Use with jQuery